tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * Decision trees encode a series of `True/False` questions.

-* `True/False` questions can be represented with a series of if/else statements
+* `True/False` questions can be represented with a series of if/else statements.

-* There are some key concepts that it is important to know while working with decision trees:
+* There are some key concepts that are important to know when working with decision trees:

   * **Root Node:** A node that is divided into two or more homogeneous sets and represents the entire population or sample data.
   * **Parent Node:** A node that is divided into sub-nodes.